How to Create Digital Signatures for Remote Work

 An electronic signature simply means someone’s agreement to a document, appended through any electronic means.
 The conventional hand signature can be replaced by a picture, a mouse-drawn signature, an image of the person’s hand signature, or a cursive rendering of their name.

-The key point with an electronic signature is that what is used is taken as a representation 9f of the real thing.
-T, the real thing in this case, in this case, being the user’s authentic hand signature.
+The key point with an electronic signature is that what is used is taken as a representation of the real thing.
+The real thing in this case being the user’s authentic hand signature.
 A signature created using the mouse, no matter how expertly drawn, can only be an approximation.
 However, it should look similar enough to stand as a representation of the signer’s name.

 A digital signature, on the other hand, is a whole different ball game.
 Forging one is all but impossible, and it gives the recipient not just a high degree of certainty about the sender, but also the assurance that the contents of the message haven’t been altered in any way, shape or form.

 A digital signature is created using a private key to sign the message.
 The recipient uses the public key that comes with the message to verify that the document is both authentic and comes from the right person.
-Some digital signatures have a time stamp, adding an extra layer of security.
+Some digital signatures have a time stamp, adding an extra layer of security and aiding in document verification.

 Using an electronic signature is sufficient in most cases that concern a personal document.
 The more sensitive the information is, the more likely the recipient would prefer you to use a digital signature to recognize the document as valid.